-If you’re still in the process of deciding on the college that is best for you, we recommend you continue to participate in Student Search Service and only opt out from the specific colleges that you’re no longer interested in.
+If you’re still in the process of deciding on the college or university that is best for you, we recommend you continue to participate in Student Search Service and only opt out from the specific colleges that you’re no longer interested in.
 You can typically opt out or unsubscribe from future mailings at the bottom of the college’s email or on their website.

 In order to make the most of the service, we recommend that you opt out only when you’ve chosen a college and been accepted.
 If you’ve made your decision, you can opt out at any time by visiting this page and updating your information.

 Visit Student Search Service to learn more.